BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/05_5_Sending_Coins_with_Automated_Raw_Transactions.md

-interface. [§5.1](05_1_Sending_Coins_The_Easy_Way.md) described how to do so with a simple command and [§5.4](05_4_Sending_Coins_with_a_Raw_Transaction.md) detailed how to use a more dangerous raw transaction.
+interface. [§5.1](05_1_Sending_Coins_The_Easy_Way.md) described how to do so with a simple command and [§5.4](05_4_Sending_Coins_with_a_Raw_Transaction.md) detailed how to create a more dangerous raw transaction.
 This final section splits the difference by showing how to make raw transactions simpler and safer using automation.

 ## Let Bitcoin Calculate For You

 The methodology for automated raw transactions is simple: you create a raw transaction, but you use the `fundrawtransaction` command to ask the bitcoind to run the calculations for you.

 In order to use this command, you'll need to ensure that your ~/.bitcoin/bitcoin.conf file contains rational variables for calculating transaction fees.
 Please see [§5.1: Sending Coins The Easy Way](05_1_Sending_Coins_The_Easy_Way.md) for more information on this.

 ## Create a Bare Bones Raw Transaction

 To use `fundrawtransaction` you first need to create a bare-bones raw transaction that lists _no_ inputs and _no_ change address.
 You'll just list your recipient and how much you want to send them, in this case `$recipient` and `0.0002` BTC.

 ```sh
 recipient=tb1qg3lau83hm9e9tdvzr5k7aqtw3uv0dwkfct4xdn